wp-plugins/quick-featured-images/README.txt

 With Quick Featured Images you can apply time-saving tasks with many featured images: add, exchange and delete them in bulk.

-1. **Adding featured images:** You can select an image or scan for the first post image to set it as the new featured image to hundreds of posts in one go.
+1. **Adding featured images:** You can select an image or scan for the first post image or first gallery image to set it as the new featured image to hundreds of posts in one go.
 You can select multiple images to set them randomly as featured images.
 2. **Exchanging featured images:** You can replace or update several existing featured images with a selected image in one go.
 3. **Deleting featured images:** You can remove a selected featured image or all existing featured images in one go.

 = Set, replace, remove: Options =

-You can switch between
+Based on your selected action you can toggle on and off some options:

-1. **overwriting existing featured images** or
-2. **keeping them unchanged**.
+1. **overwrite existing featured images** or **keeping them unchanged**.
 The latter setting is the default.
+2. **consider only posts without a featured image**.
+This will hide posts with featured images in the results list and will speed up the process.
+3. **take first gallery image** if no content image was found.

 = Set, replace, remove: Filters =